 Seasonal Free Things to Do in Fort Wayne, Indiana

-As the seasons change so do many of Fort Wayne’s great activities.
-Save on your next weekend away in Fort Wayne this fall.
+As the seasons change, so do many of Fort Wayne’s great activities.
+Save on your next weekend away in Fort Wayne this summer.

 1. Every Friday and Saturday evening this summer, explore downtown and catch live music from favorite local bands during Downtown Live!

 2. Make a splash at one of Fort Wayne's Splash Pads: Buckner, Kreager, Shoaff, Memorial, McCormick, Waynedale, Shoaff, Headwaters, Riverside Gardens, Robert E. Meyers or Franklin Park.
 Or, splash in the Kids' Canal at Promenade Park!
 Most Fort Wayne splash pads open Memorial Day weekend.

 3. Pack your lunch or pick up from your favorite local restaurant or food truck and enjoy a free concert at Lunch on the Square at Freimann Square every Thursday, 11:30am - 1:30pm, June through August.